cooljoseph1/MLSS-Homework/Week 7/Written/Monitoring Answers.md

 Trojans don't look anomalous or adversarial to the network itself.
 The network was trained to accept them.

 ### 15
-a)  This is what most Trojan detectors are trained to detect.
+a)  This is what most Trojan detectors are trained to detect, so common detectors are most likely to detect this attack (meaning it's unlikely that the Trojan was inserted this way).